PDF417/pdf417-android/README.md

 - by removing MIPS support, _PDF417.mobi_ will not work on MIPS processors
 - by removing MIPS64 support, _PDF417.mobi_ will not utilize MIPS64 optimizations on MIPS64 processor, but if MIPS support is not removed, _PDF417.mobi_ should work

 Our recommendation is to include all architectures into your app - it will work on all devices and will provide best user experience.
 However, if you really need to reduce the size of your app, we recommend releasing separate version of your app for each processor architecture.
+It is easiest to do that with [APK splits](#reduceSize).

 ## <a name="combineNativeLibraries"></a> Combining _PDF417.mobi_ with other native libraries